okta/okta-sdk-dotnet/docs/SchemaApi.md

 <a name="updateapplicationuserprofile"></a>
 # **UpdateApplicationUserProfile**
-> UserSchema UpdateApplicationUserProfile (string appInstanceId, UserSchema body = null)
+> UserSchema UpdateApplicationUserProfile (string appId, UserSchema body = null)

 Update the default Application User Schema for an Application

-Partial updates on the User Profile properties of the Application User Schema.
+Partially updates on the User Profile properties of the Application User Schema

 ### Example
 ```csharp